Reviews You Can Rely On

 Muscle roller sticks are a fantastic tool for self-massage and should be an important part of almost every runner's daily routine for self-maintenance and injury prevention, or for warming up various muscle groups before activity.
 Their use isn't limited to runners, and nearly any athlete or person who works out and experiences muscle aches can find a role for them in relieving pain and soreness, loosening tight muscles, and speeding up recovery.
 We hope this review has provided information and recommendations that serve you well in choosing the perfect stick for your needs.

 Looking for more exercise reviews?
-We've tested loads of fitness and training gear to dial in your routine, from our favorite foam rollers and the best exercise balls to the top-rated exercise mats, our favorite exercise bands, and best yoga mats.
+We've tested loads of fitness and training gear to dial in your routine, from our favorite foam rollers and exercise balls to the top-rated exercise mats, yoga mats, and our favorite exercise bands.
 See our exercise equipment round-up for all of our top picks in one place.

 Andy Wellman & Hannah Marshall